jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E1075: Namespace not supported: s:Inner()

 However, in the first example, I'm not trying to define a nested script-local function.
-I'm not even trying to create a script-local variable.
+I'm not even trying to define a script-local variable.

 ---